 gloo-mesh-agent runs the relay agent on each workload cluster.
 The relay agent is exposed by the

 gloo-mesh-agent service on the default port

-Communication between the management and data planes is initiated by relay agents, which run in the workload clusters, to the management server, which runs in the management cluster.
+Communication between the control and data planes is initiated by relay agents, which run in the workload clusters, to the management server, which runs in the management cluster.
 The following figures outline the general flow of how the relay agents and server communicate to keep your multimesh ennvironment up to date.

 Note that these steps outline the relay process in a multicluster setup.

-Step 1: Management server and relay agent registration
+Management server and relay agent registration

-gloo-mesh-mgmt-server pod run the management server.
+gloo-mesh-mgmt-server pod to run the management server.
 Each relay agent connects and sends its data to only one of the instances.
 To translate the resources that a server instance receives from the agents that are connected to it, the server instance receives: